-Professionalism doesn’t just apply to occupations requiring advanced degrees, like doctors.
-Most people prefer to work in a professional environment and with professional coworkers.
-And consumers or customers always prefer to deal with individuals who display professionalism in their interactions.
+Most people prefer to work in a professional environment with supervisors and coworkers who exude professionalism.
+Consumers or customers especially prefer to deal with individuals who display professionalism in their interactions.

 While it may be hard to define in a simple sentence, we know it when we see it.
 And we certainly know it when it is missing from our interaction with someone.